globalise-huygens/language-identification-data/latin-script-pages/README.md

 Derived results with paragraph region text for inspection:

-* `nondutch-pages.lang.tsv` - Pages that have been classified as exclusively non-Dutch
+* `nondutchmono-pages.lang.tsv` - Pages that have been classified exclusively non-Dutch and are monolingual
-* `mixed-pages.lang.tsv` - Pages that have been classified as non-Dutch wholly or in part (may be mixed with Dutch)
+* `mixed-pages.lang.tsv` - Pages that have been classified as a mixture of any two language (may or may not contain dutch as part of the mix)
 * `unknown-pages.lang.tsv` - Pages classified as unknown (no automatic language classification possible)